Georgia Golf Cart Insurance (2026)

 Georgia has a three-tier vehicle classification system under OCGA 40-6-330: golf carts (under 15 mph), Personal Transportation Vehicles or PTVs (up to 20 mph), and Low-Speed Vehicles or LSVs (20-25 mph).
 Insurance requirements differ by category.
 LSVs must be state-registered and titled like regular motor vehicles, triggering the 25/50/25 mandatory liability insurance requirement.
 PTVs, however, are explicitly exempt from state registration and insurance requirements under OCGA 40-6-331(b) — though individual municipalities may require insurance via local ordinance.
 Standard golf carts are exempt from state insurance requirements entirely.

 Georgia is one of the most golf cart-friendly states in the country.
-Peachtree City, located south of Atlanta, is famous for its 100+ miles of golf cart paths and is one of the premier golf cart communities in the United States.
-Most golf carts in Peachtree City are classified as PTVs, which only require a local registration ($45 every 3 years) — proof of insurance is not mandated by the city.
-However, insurance is strongly recommended given the heavy cart traffic.
+Peachtree City, located south of Atlanta, is famous for its 100+ miles of multi-use paths and is one of the premier golf cart communities in the United States.
+Most local cart rules apply to PTVs rather than state-registered LSVs, so insurance requirements can differ by municipality.

 Many other Georgia communities, particularly in the coastal and southern regions (Savannah, St. Simons Island, Jekyll Island), also have active golf cart cultures.
 Some municipalities like Roswell and Covington do require proof of liability insurance as part of their local PTV permitting process.